 It's a curious question.
 A funeral urn's purpose is to contain the ashes of a person who has passed through death, right?
-And to act as a focus during their funeral service, much like a casket will do when burial is chosen.
+And to act as a focus during their funeral service, much like a casket will do at the front of the chapel, when burial is chosen.
 So what does an urn have to do with life?

 |Art Glass Cremation Urn|